 - The Award is available to returning students in good standing.

-- Financial need will be taken into account.
+- Financial hardship will be taken into account.

 - The Award can be held in addition to other awards, bursaries and scholarships to which the student may be entitled.